Nicholas3388/ViVi-Robot/README.md

 Default password for Robot AP is `123456798xyz`.

+If your robot is the latest version, which provides Mesh feature, the SSID will be "vivi_mesh", and the password is `123456789`.

 ## 3. Robot Control via App

 When your phone connect to the Robot AP successfully, run the App to connect with the robot by clicking the “connect robot” button on App.